kevintruong/til/Programming-Tricks,-Part-1.md

 `perl` makes this very easy to edit files in place.
 Just remember 'perl pie' and search on the web...

 An example.
 Suppose we want to change the sequence "Hi" to "Bye" in all .c files in the current directory.
-Then we can write a simple substition pattern that will be executed on each line at time in all files:
+Then we can write a simple substitution pattern that will be executed on each line at time in all files:
 ```
-perl -p -i -e 's/Hi/Bye/' *.c
+$ perl -p -i -e 's/Hi/Bye/' *.c
 ```
 (Don't panic if you get it wrong, original files are still there; they just have the extension .bak) Obviously there's a lot more you can do with regular expressions than changing Hi to Bye.